oathgg/GameSharp/README.md

         static void InjectDll(string processName, string pathToDll, string dllEntryPoint) {
+            // The process we are injecting into.
             Process process = Process.GetProcessesByName(processName).FirstOrDefault();

+            // A simple RemoteThreadInjector.
             IInjection injector = new RemoteThreadInjection(process);

-            injector.InjectAndExecute(pathToDll, dllEntryPoint);
+            // Inject the DLL and executes the entrypoint. injector.InjectAndExecute(pathToDll, dllEntryPoint);

+            // Attaches to the current process.
             injector.AttachToProcess();
         }
     }